-Read More… Anxiety disorders are different from our built-in anxiety responses since they are harmful to us rather than helpful.
-Anxiety disorders are marked by an ongoing state of tension, worry, and fear even if no threat is present.
-There are a multitude of therapy techniques that have been proven to be successful in treating anxiety disorders.
-These techniques exist to mitigate the ongoing state of tension and worry we experience and to rewire maladaptive thought patterns that make us expect the worst.
-It is highly beneficial to seek therapy since anxiety disorders can manifest themselves in the body and find outlets such as chronic pain and other symptoms that can be detrimental to our health in the long run.
+Whereas normal anxious responses help us reach our goals, anxiety disorders hold us back and hurt us in the long run.
+Anxiety disorders are marked by an ongoing state of tension, worry, and fear, even if no threat is present.
+There are numerous therapeutic techniques that successfully treat anxiety disorders.
+These techniques mitigate the ongoing state of tension we experience and rewire anxious thought patterns.
+It’s highly beneficial to seek therapy since anxiety disorders can harm our bodies, manifesting as chronic pain and other symptoms that can be detrimental to our health.

 What are the benefits of working with a therapist?

 While there are ways to manage anxiety on our own, seeing a psychotherapist may be a valuable decision.
 A psychotherapist can offer us tools to cope with anxiety and help us determine why we’re anxious to begin with.
 Often, there’s a hidden cause manifesting itself as anxiety, begging for our attention.
 A skilled therapist provides a safe and trustworthy environment where we address the root causes of our anxiety and examine where it’s manifesting in our lives.
 With a little practice, we can rewire our thought circuits, allowing us relief from anxiety.